shakenfist/occystrap/README.md

 ```

 Similarly to `fetch-to-extracted`, you can specify that the layer files be
-compressed by using the `compress-layers` flag.
+compressed by using the `compress-layers` flag, and the catalog filename with
+`catalog-file`.

 ## Exploring the contents of layers and overwritten files